bouldev/PhoenixBuilder/cdocs/README-jp.md

 3. Enter the number of the <ruby><rb>rental server</rb><rp>(</rp><rt style="font-size:80%;">租赁服</rt><rp>)</rp></ruby> that you want to use FastBuilder on.(note: The rental server should accept the entrance of **any <ruby><rb>level</rb><rp>(</rp><rt style="font-size:80%;">等级</rt><rp>)</rp></ruby>**'s player, satisfy it by turning off "<ruby><rb>player entrance level requirement</rb><rp>(</rp><rt style="font-size:80%;">玩家等级准入要求</rt><rp>)</rp></ruby>" toggle in the server settings interface)
 4. Set a nickname of the <ruby><rb>helper user</rb><rp>(</rp><rt style="font-size:80%;">辅助用户</rt><rp>)</rp></ruby>, then click **[<ruby><rb>Create</rb><rp>(</rp><rt style="font-size:80%;">生成</rt><rp>)</rp></ruby>]** to create one.

-That's all for the completion of necessary informations, and the following content is the steps of installation, different platforms have different solutions, please find your own platform:
+That's all for the completion of necessary information, and the following content is the steps of installation, different platforms have different solutions, please find your own platform:

 #### Steps for Installation